Weybridge Ladies Amateur Rowing Club

 Amy Gentry was born in Barnes, close to the River Thames, and participated in water sports from an early age; racing dinghies at the age of six.
 In 1919 Weybridge Rowing Club organised celebrations of the Allied victory in the First World War, and she took part in a race of ladies' fours.
 This was very successful and it helped her in establishing the club's ladies' section in 1920.
 In 1925, she was a member of a club team that defeated crews from France, Belgium and the Netherlands at a royal charity regatta in Brussels.
 She founded a separate Weybridge ladies' rowing club in 1926 and later became its chair – a position she retained until her death.

-WLARC's current President, Eve Gould, was a rowing colleague for the last 22 years of Amy's life.
-In 2015 Eve celebrated her 60th anniversary with WLARC.
+WLARC's former President, the late Eve Gould, was a rowing colleague for the last 22 years of Amy's life.
+In 2015 Eve celebrated her 60th anniversary with WLARC

 Amy rowed with her brother Frank in mixed double sculling events and they won three consecutive championships from 1924 to 1926.
 In 1927, she took part in the first Women's Eights Head of the River Race, in which her Weybridge ladies club boat won.
 Amy went on to become British single sculls champion in 1932, 1933, and 1934, and retired undefeated.
 She also helped administer the sport of rowing, acting as secretary of the Women's Amateur Rowing Association between 1926 and 1938.
 She chaired it, and its successor body, the Women's Committee of the Amateur Rowing Association, until retiring in 1968.
 In 1960, she persuaded the International Rowing Federation to hold its Women's European Championships in London.
 She was awarded the Order of the British Empire for services to rowing in 1969.